openshift-pipelines/pipeline-service/DEVELOPMENT.md

 ## kcp cluster

-[./local/kcp/start.sh](./local/kcp/start.sh) will set up a kcp cluster with ingress controller and envoy.
+[./local/kcp/start.sh](./local/kcp/start.sh) will set up a kcp cluster.

 The script can be customized by setting the following optional environment variables: